This section describes the best practises for providing a user interface to interact with the NearSt Partner API.

 retailer's logo and accent color.

 NearSt requires you to specify contact details for each retailer.
-These will be used to contact the retailer in case any custom next steps are required that aren’t fully automated, or when a custom integration is requested by the retailer ( common for larger retailers, who we provide integration support to).
+These will be used to contact the retailer in case any custom next steps are required that aren’t fully automated, or where any manual issue resolution is required.

-In cases where it is not acceptable for the NearSt team to directly get in touch with the retailer, it is possible to specify an internal contact (e.g. someone in your customer success team) that can act as a liaison between NearSt and the retailer.
+In cases where it is not acceptable for the NearSt team to directly get in touch with the retailer, it is possible to specify an internal contact (e.g. someone in your account management team) that can act as a liaison between NearSt and the retailer.